bareboat-necessities/lysmarine_gen/README.md

 - Connect 12v power
 - Power on.
 Wait for about 45 seconds on the first boot.

-Note: Do not connect USB3.0 devices to coremp135 USB2.0 ports.
+NOTE: Do not connect USB3.0 devices to coremp135 USB2.0 ports.

 # Access from browser

 You can access applications on your coremp135 from a browser running on the same network.

-Note: On your router you need to assign fixed IP address by MAC address to your coremp135, to avoid DHCP picking different IP addresses for coremp135.
+NOTE: On your router you need to assign fixed IP address by MAC address to your coremp135, to avoid DHCP picking different IP addresses for coremp135.

 Hostname: coremp135